LLM Reference

 DeepSeek R1 Lite vs Qwen3.6 Max Preview

 DeepSeek R1 Lite (2024) and Qwen3.6 Max Preview (2026) are frontier-tier reasoning models from DeepSeek and Alibaba.
-DeepSeek R1 Lite ships a 128K-token context window, while Qwen3.6 Max Preview ships a 256K-token context window.
-This comparison covers specs, pricing, capabilities, benchmarks, provider availability, and production fit.
+DeepSeek R1 Lite ships a 128k-token context window, while Qwen3.6 Max Preview ships a 256k-token context window.
+This comparison covers specs, pricing, API access, capabilities, benchmarks, input and output token costs, and production fit for coding and agent workloads.
 It focuses on practical selection signals rather than broad model-family marketing.
-The goal is to make the tradeoff clear before deeper testing.

 Qwen3.6 Max Preview is safer overall; choose DeepSeek R1 Lite when provider fit matters.